diharaw/reflective-shadow-maps/README.md

 # ReflectiveShadowMaps

 An OpenGL sample implementation of Reflective Shadow Maps for spot lights.
+Also features the sceenspace interpolation improvement mentioned in the original paper.

 ![ReflectiveShadowMaps](data/combined.jpg)
 ![ReflectiveShadowMaps](data/indirect_only.jpg)